How does Advanced Security protect you?

 A dashboard to group the alerts

 The Advanced Security dashboard is available in the Helix Fi application’s Connection section.
-It gives you a detailed description of the threats detected on your devices over the previous seven days and tells you whether you need to act or not.
+It gives you a detailed description of the threats detected on your devices over the previous 14 days and tells you whether you need to act or not.

-Alerts are presented in two categories: No action required and Action required.
+Alerts are presented in two categories:

-Some detected threats do not require any action, but you will be notified nonetheless.
+- No action required: Some detected threats do not require any action, but you will be notified nonetheless.
 For example, if a device from your network visited a suspicious site, you can simply see the details of the event by selecting that device from the dashboard.

-If detected threats require action from you, such as a targeted network attack or unauthorized access, select the device concerned to identify the cause of the problem and take action to correct the situation.
+- Action required: If detected threats require action from you, such as a targeted network attack or unauthorized access, select the device concerned to identify the cause of the problem and take action to correct the situation.

 When you select a device that poses a threat, you get information about the type of threat and whether you need to act.
 Select Correct the problem to see the proposed solution.